-Matthew R. Weir, MD, is attending physician and Director of the Division of Nephrology in the Department of Medicine at the University of Maryland Hospital, Baltimore.
+Matthew R. Weir, MD, is attending physician and Director of the Division of Nephrology in the Department of Medicine at the University of Maryland Medical System, Baltimore.
 He is also Professor of Medicine at the University of Maryland School Of Medicine.

 Dr Weir's primary research interests include the use of antihypertensive therapy for the treatment of diabetic nephropathy, hypertensive renal injury in African Americans, and preventing allograft nephropathy in transplant recipients.
-He has written more than 550 manuscripts and book chapters about these topics.
-He has edited 6 books: on topics in nephrology, transplantation, and hypertension.
+He has written more than 600 manuscripts and book chapters about these topics.
+He has edited six books including “Medical Management of Kidney Transplantation” and “Hypertension”.
 He has presented at numerous international scientific association meetings, hospitals, and medical schools.

 Dr Weir currently reviews manuscripts for more than 30 major medical journals, including the American Journal of Kidney Disease, the Journal of the American Society of Nephrology, and Archives of Internal Medicine.
-He is on the editorial board of 18 journals and is Section Editor of Current Hypertension Reports and Current Opinion in Hypertension and Nephrology.
-He has 2 active NIH supported grants from NIDDK.
+He is on the editorial board of twenty-two journals and is Section Editor of Current Hypertension Reports and Current Opinion in Hypertension and Nephrology, and Associate Editor of Clinical Nephrology and the American Journal of Nephrology.
+He has five active NIH supported grants from NIDDK and NHLBI.
 In addition, he is a member of numerous associations, including the American Society of Nephrology, the National Kidney Foundation, the American Heart Association, and the American Society of Transplantation.